 Today, electronic money transfers have all but replaced checks since they are more efficient, faster, and safer.
 Either way, checks can be used in several situations, although there might be some restrictions.

 These restrictions stem from the fact that personal checks are not a guaranteed form of payment, such as money orders or cashier’s checks.
-Neither the payee nor who is cashing the check knows if there are enough funds to cover the check amount, which makes them risky.
+Neither the payee nor whoever is cashing the check knows if there are enough funds to cover the check amount, which makes them risky.

 Still, people use personal checks to pay for products and services and transfer money between accounts.
 Some businesses still prefer checks, including many landlords and small businesses that might not have the facility to take debit cards or credit cards.

 Of course, a bank transfer would be a reasonable alternative in such situations; however, it often boils down to a matter of personal preference.
-Some people might feel safer having physical paper at hand rather than wait for a bank transfer to come through.
+Some people might feel safer having physical paper at hand rather than waiting for a bank transfer to come through.

 How Can I Get Personal Checks?